Underestimated McCarthy emerges from debt deal empowered as speaker, still threatened by far right – KION546

 “Keep underestimating us,” he said, “and we’ll keep proving to the American public that we’ve never given up.”

+The Senate passed the bill Thursday night, sending it to Biden for his signature.

-It’s a turn-of-the-narrative for McCarthy who came to office viewed as one of the weakest House speakers in modern memory, but has strengthened his grip on power during the debt ceiling fight.
+The whole drama is a turn-of-the-narrative for McCarthy, who came to office viewed as one of the weakest House speakers in modern memory, but has strengthened his grip on power during the debt ceiling fight.

 While hard-right conservatives are still reviving calls for McCarthy’s ouster, complaining the deal he struck with Biden did not go far enough in their demands to cut spending, their voices are muted for now, lacking the numbers needed to execute their plan.